joodaloop/shreeda/content/notes/whole-earth.md

 ## Design

+I've recently wondered whether I could just dispense with the coffee stuff and share the whole collection in some useful way.
+And I've been wondering how to get it all together.
+I tried Scrivener, so it could be a book and Roam, so it could be networked and modern and Obsidian, so it could look like a spaceship.
+But none of them seemed to stick.

 ### a dry discipline

 But the effect that a simple font change can have is oft-underrated, and the first step in my process usually involves finding one that fits the vibe of the project.
 The idea that good typography should be "invisible" is a [flawed](https://practicaltypography.com/drowning-the-crystal-goblet.html) one.